-Rabbi Alex Kress (he/his) is the incoming rabbi of Beth Shir Shalom.
+Rabbi Alex Kress (he/his) began serving Beth Shir Shalom in 2021.
 His vision for Jewish community centers on the pursuit of justice, inclusion, and good synagogue coffee.
 He works to incorporate avant-garde ideas that revitalize spirituality and community.
-With projects like Hip Hop High Holidays, he attempts to bridge ancient wisdom with contemporary culture to make our tradition relevant and accessible.
+With projects like Hip Hop High Holidays & Rav’s Turntables, he attempts to bridge ancient wisdom with contemporary culture to make our tradition relevant and accessible.

 Rabbi Emeritus Neil Comess-Daniels

 Rabbi Neil Comess-Daniels brings his passionate expression of Judaism and his strong sense of social justice to the pulpit.
 He helps us create our Jewish community, facilitates our discovery of our spiritual selves and works with us towards Tikkun Olam – healing the world.